charlesarmitage/PottyPottyPotty/README.md

     - Next the app built and installed but i couldn't find it on the emulator.
 I noticed the following error in the app compilation:
       "It is recommended that the compiler be upgraded. major version 51 is newer than 50"
       - I discovered this referred to javac - 51 => Java 7, 50 => Java 6.
 I had previously set java 7 to be the default with 'sudo update-alternatives --config java' but this only set 'java'.
 To set 'javac' you have to 'sudo update-alternatives --config javac' and select a Java 7 compiler (I chose the OpenJDK to match the Java runtime environment).
 I also did 'rm -rf platforms/android ; cordova add platform android' to force it to recompile everything afresh.
-    - App appears to build and install correctly but I still cannot find it on the emulator.
+    - App appears to build but I still cannot find it on the emulator.
+        - After manually installing it with 'adb install <apk>' the app now starts when running 'gulp --run android'

 ## Status